Join me!

 Melt and Pour Soap Base

-There are a wide variety of soap bases, some scented, some unscented, some clear, some white, but they can all be split into two main categories: opaque and clear.
+There is a wide variety of soap bases, some scented, some unscented, some clear, some white, but they can all be split into two main categories: opaque and clear.

-Opaque soap bases will give you solid-colored soaps that are not translucent.
+Opaque soap bases will give you solid-coloured soaps that are not translucent.
 The base will be white or off-white.
 Here are some good opaque bases:

 Here is a list of natural pigments to try: